 Use the robots.txt Tester to verify that Google sees the changes you made.
 If you use a cache plugin or server cache, it may take up to 24 hours for Google to update.
 Clearing your cache will speed up this process.

 After the changes are visible in the robots.txt Tester, Google should remove the blocked resources the next time Google scans your site for updates.
-If you don’t want to wait, you can use the Fetch as Googlebot tool to speed up the process.
+If you don't want to wait, you can use the Inspect any URL tool in Google Search Console to speed up the process.